Ludlow Institute

 Research papers exploring surveillance technology

+Everyday devices and platforms track and exploit user data, often without awareness or consent.
+We fund public-interest researchers who investigate data collection using legal, ethical, and publicly accessible methods.
 By exposing underreported practices and analyzing protective solutions, Ludlow Institute Research Grants foster accountability, transparency, and better privacy for everyone.

 Why It Matters